aryamanmajumdar/Lab_Candidate_Assignment_TU/README.md

 best not to use it.

 The code does assume that subject IDs are numeric and ordinal.
 This is the only 'trickish' thing I did in the code.
-In the case that this doesn't hold, the code can be easily modified a bit to make it more general.
-Hopefully, this won't cost me the job!
+In the case that this ordinality doesn't hold, the code can be easily modified a bit to make it more general.